So many people hold ill feelings about that six-letter word. The ever so restrictive, unachievable, hard to grasp, math-phobic BUDGET! You know.

 Shop Once a Month.

-Grocery shopping, Target runs, and BJ’s have all been getting done lust once a month these days.
+Grocery shopping, Target runs, and BJ’s have been getting done once a month.
 It is saving me gas and money.
 Here is an article on once a month grocery shopping: 19 Easy Tips for Your Once a Month Grocery Shopping Trip

 Cut up Credit Cards.